Search Railroad Sites For: Google Custom Search

 Starting across the Potomac River.

 Almost into Virginia.
-The train stopped in Alexandria and I went for lunch in the Dinning Car.
+The train stopped in Alexandria and I went for lunch in the Dining Car.

 All Day Menu.

 Dinner Menu.
-I decided on the Buffalo Wings and chocolate ice cream for dessert along with bottled water for this first Dinner-Lite meal as I wasn't all that hungry.
+I decided on the buffalo wings, chocolate ice cream and bottled water for this first Diner-Lite meal, since I was not all that hungry.

-South of Alexandria the Red Train of the Ringling Brothers and Barnun & Bailey Circus.
+South of Alexandria, we passed the Red Train of the Ringling Brothers and Barnum & Bailey Circus.
 Khine from Burma joined me for lunch.
-The wings came in a basket and were tastee.
-Having ice cream aboard the train again rounded out an excellent meal.
-The one problem with this car is that passengers at the far end by the door have no window.
-There are two short tables used by the crew.
-If you swapped those to the door end then every passenger table would have a window.
-I mean the joy of dining on a train is the view you see out the window while you eat your meal.
+The wings came in a basket and were tasty.
+Having ice cream aboard the train again completed an excellent meal.
+There is one problem with this car.
+Passengers at the far end by the door do not have a window.
+Instead, there are two short tables used by the crew.
+If these were switched to the door end, then every passenger table would have a window.
+After all, joy of dining on a train is the view seen from the windows while eating your meal.

-A car almost got hit by the train and we went into an emergency stop.
-While we were stopped a Norfolk Southern freight train blew by us north.
-I did Sudoku puzzles listening to Rush as we made our way to Culpepper then onto Orange where we left the Norfolk Southern mainline on what has become a rather cloudy day.
-As usual we poked along to Gordonville before we picked our pace running into Charlottesville, a fresh air stop.
+We almost hit a car causing the train to make an emergency stop.
+While we were stopped, a northbound Norfolk Southern freight train passed us.
+I did Sudoku puzzles while listening to Rush as we made our way to Culpepper, then onto Orange, where we left the Norfolk Southern mainline on what was becoming a rather cloudy day.
+As usual, we slowly proceeded to Gordonville before picking up the pace going to the fresh air stop at Charlottesville.

-The Norfolk Southern local that delayed our Cardinal.
+The Norfolk Southern local that had delayed our Cardinal.

 The Cardinal at Charlottesville.

-4/12/07 Tom got me up about fifteen minutes before the Cardinal arrived into Indianapolis which was plenty of time to be ready to detrain.
+4/12/2007 Tom woke me up about fifteen minutes before the Cardinal arrived at Indianapolis on April 12th which gave me plenty of time to be ready to detrain.
 It had been a wonderful trip aboard the Cardinal and now I know I can live with Diner-Lite.
-We arrived into Indy at 6:06 AM {4:30 AM} which was perfect for me.
+We arrived at 6:06 AM {4:30 AM}, which was perfect.

-I took a picture of the Cardinal before I went inside the station to met Chris Parker.
+I took a picture of the Cardinal before I went inside the station to meet Chris Parker.